-Chairman: Irene Waage Basili (INED, replacing Robert C. Nicholson (INED) who retired after 2023 AGM)
+Chairman: Irene Waage Basili (INED)

 Members: Stanley H. Ryan (INED), Alexander H.Y.K.
-Cheung (NED) and Alexandre F.A.
-Emery (INED, appointed in January 2024)
+Cheung (NED), Alexandre F.A.
+Emery (INED, stepped down in January 2025) and Wang Xiaojun Heather (INED, appointed in February 2025)

 1. Make recommendations to the Board on the Company's remuneration policy and structure for Directors and certain higher paid employees, the desirability of performance-based remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy.